logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 Technical Details on the Architecture
 ------------

-A feature store consist of five main components:
+A feature store consists of five main components:

 * The feature engineering jobs, the jobs used to compute the features and insert into the feature store.
 * The storage layer for storing the feature data.